-The Indiana University School of Medicine brings a vast set of resources to our relationship.
-As one of the largest medical schools in the country, they help us develop, attract and keep the world’s most brilliant physician-scientists—people who are dedicated to a dynamic life filled with day-to-day care of patients, an active role in research and mentorship and training of the next generation of physicians and subspecialists.
+The Indiana University School of Medicine brings many resources to our relationship.
+It is one of the largest medical schools in the country.
+That helps us develop, attract and keep the world’s most brilliant physician-scientists.
+These people dedicate their lives with day-to-day care of patients.
+They have an active role in research, mentorship and training of the next generation of physicians and subspecialists.

-The scope of our relationship with Indiana University and its benefit to public health are nearly impossible to quantify except by example:
+The scope of our relationship with Indiana University and its benefit to public health are shown best by example:

 Indiana University School of Health & Rehabilitation Sciences